TizenTeam/WaterMonitor_IoT_PWA/README.md

 # WaterMonitor_IoT_PWA
 Water Monitor using PWA and the IoT.
-This project is inteded to provide a cheap simple IoT device using commodity components to monitor water levels in wells.
+This project is intended to provide a cheap simple IoT device using commodity components to monitor water levels in wells.

 ## Whats The Problem
 In parts of Africa small villages walk many miles to local water wells.
 There is no way for that person to know: